 The sprouts may seem clean and ready for use right out of the packet, but it’s best to give them a quick wash as they are eaten raw.

 First, take the sprouts out of the packet and turn them upside down.
 Gently swish the leaves in a bowl of water.
-Then cut off the roots and swish the stems in water.
-Pat dry and it’s ready for use.
+Then, cut off the roots, swish the stems in water and pat dry.

 Recipes Using Kaiware Daikon

 Where To Buy

 You can find them in Japanese and Asian grocery stores, usually in little clumps with the roots attached.
 Once you cut off the stems, you may be able to grow a second crop.

 You can replace it with alfalfa, broccoli sprouts, or sprouted greens.